Top 5 strolls in Miami & Miami Beach not to miss

 A walk on Collins Avenue along the canal between 45th – 53rd St. is surprisingly relaxing.
 You might not even notice the cars passing by.
 The stroll takes about half an hour and it’s worth it.

-You’ll see a row of boats of all sizes docked, you can hear the relaxing sound of fish jumping up in the water and contemplate beautiful mansions across the canal, many of which have boats docked in their private piers.
+You’ll see a row of boats of all sizes docked, you can hear the relaxing sound of fish jumping up in the water and can contemplate beautiful mansions across the canal, many of which have boats docked in their private piers.

 4. A stroll around the man-made island – Brickell Key in Downtown Miami

 This beautiful walk is easy to do, just follow the paved path next to the water and go straight.
 A relaxed stroll should take about an hour.
-The Mandarin Oriental Hotel is a good guide to define the start and finish.
+The Mandarin Oriental Hotel is a good guide to defining the start and finish.

 Brickell Key is a triangular man-made island in Downtown Miami.
 It is linked to Brickell Avenue, Miami’s Financial District, by a bridge.
 Brickell Key is a residential area with a few shops and restaurants, as well as a luxury hotel.